 Incorporated in the United States in 1992, Monex Securities, Inc. is an institutional broker-dealer that provides brokerage services, investment advice, and financial products.
 The firm is headquartered in Houston, Texas.

-While Monex Securities, Inc. operates as a separate entity, they are also a wholly-owned subsidiary of their parent company Monex Casa de Bolsa, S.A. de C.V., which in turn is controlled by one Mexico's largest financial conglomerates, Monex Grupo Financiero.
+Monex Securities, Inc. operates as a separate entity.
+It is also a wholly-owned subsidiary of the parent company, Monex Casa de Bolsa, S.A. de C.V., controlled by leading Mexican financial conglomerate Monex Grupo Financiero.

-To make matters worse, Monex Securities, Inc. intended to delegate its own supervisory duties to the parent company in Mexico.
-This included supervisory duties on the actions of the foreign affiliates, specifically those person's dealings with US-based clientele, and also the supervisory duties involving "statutory disqualification" of the affiliates under the securities statutes of the United States.
+Also, according to the SRO, Monex Securities, Inc. intended to delegate its supervisory duties to the parent company in Mexico.
+This included supervisory obligations related to actions of the foreign affiliates (specifically persons dealing with US-based clientele) and supervisory duties involving the "statutory disqualification" of these affiliates.April 2011: Monex Securities Failed to Supervise Foreign Finders

 NASD (National Association of Securities Dealers) found that Monex Securities did not properly supervise and register its foreign finders and lacked the necessary written supervisory procedures.
 These foreign finders should have only referred new non-US customers.

 Instead, they also serviced customer accounts.
 Some of the customers who were introduced to the brokerage firm by one rogue foreign finder were given fake statements that inflated the values of their accounts by more than $2M.